drcandacemakedamoore/cleanX/paper/paper.md

 to a specific AI model.

-Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but certain neural networks or radiomics algorithms should not be insensitive contrast or position, for example any neural network to detect clinical chest X-ray quality should not be positionally invariant, as a rotated patient is likely to indicate poor radiographic technique, and in the case of a flipped image would correlate with the clinical picture of situs inversus.
+Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but specific neural networks or radiomics algorithms should not be insensitive to contrast or position.
+A neural network designed to detect the technical quality of a
+chest X-ray quality should not be positionally invariant, as a the rotated patient is likely to indicate poor radiographic technique, and in the case of a flipped image, would correlate with the clinical picture of situs inversus.
 Thus scales like MIDaR [@Harvey2019] are necessary but not sufficient to describe data.
 Despite the specific nature of quality issues for each model, potential data contamination problems should be cleaned out of imaging datasets for most algorithms.

-In the case of radiological datasets, the task of data cleaning involves checking the accuracy of labelling and/or the quality of the images themselves.
-Potential problems inside the images themselves in large datasets include the inclusion of "out of domain data" and "label leakage".
-Certain types of "out of domain data" may not be apparent to non-radiologists and have been a particular problem in datasets web-scraped together by non-radiologists [@Tizhoosh2021].
+In the case of radiological datasets, the data cleaning task involves checking the accuracy of labelling and/or the quality of the images.
+Potential problems inside the images in large datasets include "out-of-domain data" and
+"label leakage".
+Certain types of "out-of-domain data" may not be apparent to non-radiologists and have been a particular problem in datasets web-scraped together by non-radiologists [@Tizhoosh2021].

 "Label leakage" depends on the desired labels for a dataset but can happen in multiple ways.
 More subtle forms of label leakage may occur when certain machines are more likely to be used on certain patients.
 Depending upon the goals of a model, there may be other types of "out of domain data" that are easy to see, such as inverted or flipped images.
 Even this can cost tremendous amounts of time to